mooreniemi/suntan/README.md

 ## high level todos

-- schema to schema mapping to make this a fully parameterized CLI tool.
+- More types in the schema to schema mapping to make this a fully parameterized CLI tool.
+Right now only text is supported.
 - java_wrapper should probably be made into a git submodule.
 Right now I `rsync` from another repo.